I decided to make a fun little gift that could be given during a Thanksgiving party or right before break.

-This idea could be done by the teacher as a gift for herself or himself to display, it could be a fun party activity that is led by a parent and then given to the teacher, or it could even be a fun idea for a homeschool family to be done at home!
+This idea could be done by the teacher as a gift for herself or himself to display, it could be a fun party activity that is led by a parent and then given to the teacher, a family activity for Thanksgiving Day, or it could even be a fun idea for a homeschool family to be done at home!

 You might want to check out:

 Need some new ideas for classroom decor and instructional materials in the classroom you can make yourself?
 This 175 page digital book has you covered!

 Includes 25 articles from Organized Classroom, including topics such as:

 - Make Your Own Library Organization Reshelving System

 - A Super Fun Spin-the-Wheel Classroom Mgmt Solution

 - An Easy Option for Ditching Your Desk